what happens when you set boundaries in a relationship

 “No” is not an easy word to say.

 “No” is not an easy word to say, especially to bullies and abusers.
 Why?
-Because they despise it when you tell them no and, chances are that they will become enraged and retaliate.
+Because they despise being told no, they will likely become enraged and retaliate.

-However, realize that the offense these people take comes from insecurity and the feeling of rejection.
+However, realize that the offense these people take stems from insecurity and a sense of rejection.
 It also comes from feeling entitled.
 This is why they take being told “no” so personally.

-However, you must hold firm even if they retaliate, and even if they use tactics of emotional manipulation, such as guilt-tripping.
+However, you must hold firm even if they retaliate or use emotional manipulation tactics, such as guilt-tripping.
 Know that any indignation or anger the other person feels and displays is NOT your responsibility OR your problem.

-Don’t cave in and eventually, they’ll give up and go find another stooge.
+Don’t cave in, and eventually, they’ll give up and find another stooge.

 3. when someone physically attacks you, defend yourself.